tonyoconnell/classroomio/apps/dashboard/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/629e2bb8994345729513c4d69ccbe3d5)](https://app.codacy.com/gh/rotimi-best/classroomio?utm_source=github.com&utm_medium=referral&utm_content=rotimi-best/classroomio&utm_campaign=Badge_Grade)

-## ✨ About ClassroomIO
+## ✨ About Rebuild You

 <img alt="Rebuild You Courses page" src="https://rebuildyou.uk/classroomio-courses.png" />

-Streamline training for everyone with ClassroomIO.com.
+Streamline training for everyone with Rebuild You.com.
 Our all-in-one platform empowers bootcamps, educators, and businesses to manage training programs easily.
 With our platform, anyone can run multiple classes and cohorts all from one UI.
 The application is mobile-first, which means that students can access your lesson materials from any device.

 ### Mission: Provide Students with the best learning experience

-At ClassroomIO, our mission is to provide students with the best possible learning experience.
+At Rebuild You, our mission is to provide students with the best possible learning experience.
 We believe in empowering educators with the tools they need to deliver high-quality education that is accessible, engaging, and effective.

 ### Key Features